 - A statement saying that the landlord will keep a copy of the receipt for 2 years after the end of the tenancy.

-If the landlord fails to provide the tenant with this written receipt for their security deposit, then they must pay the tenant $25.
+If the landlord fails to provide the tenant with this written receipt for their security deposit, then the landlord must pay the tenant $25.

 Reasons That a Landlord May Withhold a Security Deposit

 What allows a landlord to use the security deposit?
-A landlord in Maryland may make deductions from a tenant’s security deposit to cover the cost of the following issues:
+A landlord may make deductions from a tenant’s security deposit to cover the cost of the following issues:

 - The tenant has unpaid rent

-- Lost funds caused by the tenant's breach of lease
+- Lost funds caused by the tenant's breach of the written lease agreement

 - Cost of repairs for damage to the leased premises caused by the tenant in excess of ordinary wear and tear.

-At the beginning of their lease and tenancy, a tenant in Maryland has the legal right to be present for a walk-through of the property, taking note of any damages exceeding ordinary wear and tear that may have been present prior to the tenant moving in.
+At the beginning of their lease agreement and tenancy, a tenant has the legal right to be present for a walk-through of the rental under Marylander law, taking note of any damages exceeding ordinary wear and tear that may have been present prior to the tenant moving in.

 As the tenant nears the end of their written lease and tenancy, they also have the right to request a move-out walk-through inspection.
 The landlord must then choose a date for the inspection that is within 5 days before or after the end of the lease, as long as they provide the tenant with proper notice.